elben10/cookiecutter-webpack-react/README.md

 # cookiecutter-webpack-react

-Is my first take on a very simple react setup using webpack
+It's my first take on a very simple react setup using webpack

 ## Installation